 Big brother and I back in the day.
 I must’ve started liking those ice cream bars young.

+My most favourite treat from the candy store were the donut holes.
+And if I had enough dollars to get those, I could bring one home for dad because I knew they were his favourite, too (this always helped get an extra 50 cents from dad).
+Dad is a special character in all my childhood memories.
+In the memories of summer vacations he was like our team captain along with his role as navigator, tent extraordinair, and pyro-technics master.
 He wore another hat, too.
 A baseball hat.
 I may have forgotten to pack a swimsuit, but I never forgot to grab our mitts and a softball.
 Dad was the only one who could play catch with me, sports weren't our family's most beloved pastime when we could BBQ.
 I loved playing catch with dad because he had a way of making me feel really good.
 Like if there was a contest for who the very best 12-year-old pitcher in the world was, I could win it with sheer charm alone.
 If that plan failed, my curve ball would make up for it.

 The mosquitoes were always really respectful to everyone's else's skin but mine.
 In fact, they were nice enough to not even bother other people until the night time.
 We'd maybe just arrived to the camp ground 20 minutes ago but I already had at least four mosquito bites.
 Mom used to tell me it's because I had the sweetest skin.
 By the end of every camping weekend the other parents at the swimming area thought I had chicken pox.